 Joanna: Hi Dean!
 You talked about profitability.
 You talked about cultural fit both in staff and the overall culture of the organisation.
 And you talked about needing to be able to see some upside so some untapped potential that hasn’t been exhausted in the organisation itself.
 Anything else in particular that you’re looking for in your targets?

-Dean: So it’s really good in a potential acquisition option if the quality of the information and the data that they have around the clients and the services they provide is neat and organized, basically, to put it in really simple terms.
+Dean: So it’s really good in a potential acquisition option if the quality of the information and the data that they have around the clients and the services they provide is neat and organised, basically, to put it in really simple terms.
 So if the overall process of integrating the businesses doesn’t have to work around piles of paperwork stacked in archive boxes and it’s all sort of more easily accessible and organised, that is a surprising headache saver.

 Well, not surprising that it saves you a bit of headache.
 But I think it’s surprising how much headache sometimes because there’s obviously a lot of detail especially if both companies have been running for decades or whatever timeframe you’re talking about.
 It’s obviously a lot of information behind all that.
-And the more information that you can actually absorb and utilize the better I think.
+And the more information that you can actually absorb and utilise the better I think.

 It’s not great to take on 10 years’ worth of another business’ information put it in a box and never look at it because no one’s getting any value out of that – not us as the purchaser, not the consumers or the clients who may have provided information or formed relationship with this business that was then basically just put in a box for whatever reason because it can be an easy way to absorb that information into our systems.
 I think that’s a completely unideal situation.
 So just ease of integration of the basics is really helpful.